atom-box/eleventy-base-blog/posts/sql-challenges.md

 Add a new cheetah: Pablo, born yesterday.
 Find the animals that are non-aquatic and eat fish.

+# The cool thing about GROUP BY
+Functions get applied *after* the grouping.
+So avg(), count(), max(), min(), sum(), all are applied to an entire column usually, except if there is a GROUP BY, they are applied to the group.
+It's as if each group is a table of its own and it gets COUNT() locally applied to just it.

 # Amy Friend's Four Friends
 My sister works with giant databases.
 She says in the real world, these are her quotidian:
 1. EXISTS qualifying things without the load of bringing back actual data